 As you can see, it’s not about the individual’s discipline or lack thereof.
 The biology of addiction makes treatment a necessity.

-Not only has treatment been shown to be effective in achieving recovery, continuing with a support network (such as an addiction treatment center alumni group) or other ongoing support (therapy, for instance) can help maintain sobriety.
+The right treatment helps people achieve recovery, but continuing with a support network (such as an addiction treatment center alumni group) or other ongoing support (therapy, for instance) can help maintain sobriety.
 Drug rehab treatment works when ongoing evaluation and modification are part of the program.

 Addressing the Treatment Gap